cyristo/apifit/README.md

 Another interesting Apifit feature is that you can design a BDD test scenario involving different API calls within the same test page.
 The result of a step can be used for input or assertions in the next test step.

+To do so, you need to start your BDD scenario by opening an Apifit test session.
 This is possible through the Apifit **Session Fixture**.

+This fixture generates a unique test session id.
+This id is used by Apifit to share objects in the background of a test scenario execution.

-Start your BDD scenario by opening an Apifit test session, which generates a unique test session id.
-This id need to be in a FitNesse variable, which will be used as constructor input of every Apifit fixture whithin the test page.
+To share the session context between test steps, the test session id need to be put in a FitNesse variable and used as a contructor parameter of every Apifit fixtures involved in the test

-This id is used by Apifit to share objects in the background.
-So at the end of the scenario, you need to close the session in order to clear out the memory.
+At the end of the scenario, you need to close the session in order to clear out the session memory.

-Typicaly, the test session management is done through the setup and teardown capability of FitNesse.
+Typicaly, this test session management is done through the setup and teardown capability of FitNesse.
 ```
 |Session Fixture          |
 |set up?|test session id? |